Klortho/DtdAnalyzer/test/split-example/README.md

   It uses the name in the structured comment line and cross-references that to a system and public id, so that we can cross-reference each element, attribute, and entity to the module in which it is defined.

+Check that the instance file and the whole DTD is valid with
+    xmllint --valid --noout split-instance.xml

+Run the dtdanalyzer on it with
+    dtdanalyzer --doc split-instance.xml split-example.daz.xml

+Then compare split-example.daz.xml to split-mockup.daz.xml.